vinceallenvince/borderpalette/README.md

 var palette = new BorderPalette();
 ```

 Add styles to your palette via addBorder().
 Pass the min/max amounts plus the border style.
-The add function adds a random number between your min and max.
+The function adds a random number between your min and max.
 In the example below, you are twice as likely to get a 'dotted' style from the palette.
 Notice you can also chain your addBorder() calls.

 ```
 pal.addBorder({